kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/_index.md

 The goal of OIDC is to address this ambiguity by additionally requiring Identity Providers to return a well-defined **ID Token**.
 OIDC ID tokens follow the [JSON Web Token (JWT)]({{< ref "gloo_routing/virtual_services/security/jwt" >}}) standard and contain specific fields that your applications can expect and handle.
-This standardization allows you to switch between Identity Providers - or support multiple ones at the same time - without requiring any changes to your downstream services; it also allows you to consistently apply additional security measures like [Role-based Access Control (RBAC)]({{< ref "gloo_routing/virtual_services/security/jwt/access_control" >}}) based on the identity of your users (i.e. the contents of their ID token).
+This standardization allows you to switch between Identity Providers - or support multiple ones at the same time - with minimal, if any, changes to your downstream services; it also allows you to consistently apply additional security measures like [Role-based Access Control (RBAC)]({{< ref "gloo_routing/virtual_services/security/jwt/access_control" >}}) based on the identity of your users (i.e. the contents of their ID token).